bifurcationkit/BifurcationKit.jl/docs/src/tutorials1.md

 ## Using GMRES or another linear solver

 We continue the previous example but now using Matrix Free methods.
 The user can pass its own solver by implementing a version of `LinearSolver`.
-Some linear solvers have been implemented from `KrylovKit.jl` and `IterativeSolvers.jl` (see [Linear solvers](@ref) for more information), we can use them here.
+Some linear solvers have been implemented from `KrylovKit.jl` and `IterativeSolvers.jl` (see [Linear solvers (LS)](@ref) for more information), we can use them here.
 Note that we can also use preconditioners as shown below.
 The same functionality is present for the eigensolver.

 ```julia
 # derivative of N